Price Experimentation and Interference: General Model Formulation

-The canonical experimental designs at each side of the market have an associated natural ``naive" local estimator.
+The canonical experimental designs at each side of the market have an associated natural ``canonical" local estimator.
 To define this estimator, consider a sequence of experiments for which the treatment value of the decision variable approaches the control value.
-Then, we compute the relative difference between the performance metrics appropriately normalized by the treatment and control fractions, respectively.
-More formally, we consider a sequence of experiments indexed by $n\in \mathbb{Z} _+$, for which $\lim_{n\to\infty }x_1^n=x_0$.
-We define a local version of the naive estimator as:
+Then, we compute the relative difference between the performance metrics appropriately normalized by the treatment and control fractions, respectively, which corresponds to the Horvitz-Thompson estimator, or equivalently in our formal mean-field setting, the difference-in-means estimator.
+More formally, we consider a sequence of experiments indexed by $n\in \mathbb{Z} _+$, in which the treatment value approaches the control value: $\lim_{n\to\infty }x_1^n=x_0$.
+We define a local version of the canonical estimator as:

 We make the following assumption that is kept throughout the paper:

 \begin{assumption} $T_0(x,x, q)/(1-q)=T_1(x,x, q)/q=T(x)$, for all $x \in \mathbb{R}_+$ and $0<q <1$. \end{assumption}